Pass The Illinois Real Estate Exam With CRES

 - You’ll have 90 minutes to complete the state portion of the test, and a score of 75% is required to pass.

-From the time that you pass the class test, you have up to four years to take the state exam for the first time.
-(Naturally, we recommend doing it as SOON as possible – you can take it as soon as two business days after passing the class test).
-The state exam is administered at locations around the Chicago area, 6 days per week, throughout the year.
-You’ll be given written directions for signing up for the state exam, when you pass the class test.
-The whole process is done online – you are not issued a certificate when you pass the class, but instead, your successful completion is reported directly to the State via an online tool.
+From the time that you complete your course, you have up to two years to take and pass the state exam; you can take it as soon as two business days after meeting the course requirements.
+The state exam is administered 6 days per week at locations around the Chicago area, or online 7 days a week throughout the year.
+You’ll be emailed written directions for signing up for the state exam, when you finish your course.
+The registration process is done online – you are emailed a certificate when you pass the class, and your successful completion is reported directly to the State via an online portal.